timzw961/my-travel-journal/README.md

 05/05/22
 So I realised this format of journal could be a good idea to use for UOW students for their own UOW journey / checklist

+18/01/23
+Still need to work on some things - especially own portfolio website.
+This is just a reminder for myself